 Patsy Lynn Russell shares a first name with the iconic Patsy Cline and "Lynn" with her mother.
 She is also quite the singer.
 How could she not be with those genes?

-Cline's daughter, Julie Fudge, and Lynn's daughter, Patsy Lynn Russell are both serving as co-producers on the upcoming film that was shot in Nashville.
+Cline's daughter, Julie Fudge, and Lynn's daughter, Patsy Lynn Russell both served as co-producers on the film, which was shot in Nashville.